flushbug/ESP32-Jarolift-Controller/changeNew.md

 ## changelog

-- add gpio check (check for duplicates and set initial values if gpio=0)
-- set initial log level to "Debug"
-- update mathieucarbou/AsyncTCP @ 3.3.1
-- update mathieucarbou/ESPAsyncWebServer @ 3.4.3
+- extend internal check if cc1101 is connected to avoid infinite-loop #2